Analyze your dependencies to port code to .NET Core

-Analyze referenced NuGet packages in your project
+Analyze referenced NuGet packages in your projects

 After analyzing the packages, if they're not compatible with .NET Core and only target .NET Framework, you can check if the .NET Framework compatibility mode can help with your porting process.